CSCfi/csc-user-guide/docs/apps/cutadapt.md

 ## Available

--   Puhti: 3.2, 3.4, 3.5
+-   Puhti: 3.2, 3.4, 3.5, 4.6

 ## Usage

-In Puhti, latest version of Cutadapt can be taken in use by loading a module:
+On Puhti, latest version of Cutadapt can be taken in use by loading a module:

 ```bash
 module load cutadapt
 ```

-You can check the available versions with command:
+You can check the available versions with the command:

 ```
 module spider cutadapt
 ```

-You can load a specific version with comamnd:
+You can load a specific version with the comamnd:

 ```
 module load cutadapt/3.2